makuk66/ubuntu-custom-iso/README.md

 rm extra-user-passwd ubuntu-uk.seed
 ```

-## To write the resulting ISO to a USB stick on OSX
+## To write the resulting ISO to a USB stick on MacOS

 Copy to the Mac: